TateTaylorOH/The-Northern-Sea/Docs/QUESTS.md

 ![](https://raw.githubusercontent.com/TateTaylorUSA/TateTaylorUSA/main/assets/images/northern-sea/Northern%20Sea%20Small.png)
 # Main Quest

 The Main Quest will serve as a sort of sequel to Rise in the East.
 It will begin some time after Rise is completed.
+All the main quests will begin in Japhet's Folly.

 ## Troubled Waters